-14. AVC Basic Skills Forums and Symposiums - Basic Skills forums and symposiums are designed as interactive seminars and workshops to promote understanding of the California Basic Skills Initiative and to put AVC Basic Skills' goals and action plans into practice.
+12. AVC Basic Skills Forums and Symposiums - Basic Skills forums and symposiums are designed as interactive seminars and workshops to promote understanding of the California Basic Skills Initiative and to put AVC Basic Skills' goals and action plans into practice.
 The Director of the Basic Skills organizes and coordinates various symposiums, forums and Welcome Back presentations to inform the AVC campus communities of various basic skills-related issues, information as well as AVC Quest for Success programs, activities and projects.
-Topics for Symposiums, Forums and Welcome Back Presentations for Student Success; Basic Skills as a Foundation for Student Success; Empowering Students with a Great Start; review and analyses of AVC basic skills assessment data and program/activity outcomes; AVC Basic Skills goals and action plans; AVC Quest for Success programs and activities; in-class tutoring in math, reading and English; directed learning activities; tools for OSD students, strategies in working with ESL students; developing Faculty Inquiry Groups; critical thinking for student success; and more.
+Topics for Symposiums, Forums and Welcome Back Presentations include: Exploring Faculty-Driven Collaborations for Student Success, Empowering Students with at Strong Start, Creating Conditions for Change: Embracing the Student Success; Empowering Students with a Great Start; review and analyses of AVC basic skills assessment data and program/activity outcomes; AVC Basic Skills goals and action plans; AVC Quest for Success programs and activities; inclass tutoring in math, reading and English; directed learning activities; tools for OSD students, strategies in working with ESL students; developing Faculty Inquiry Groups; critical thinking for student success; and more.

-15. Faculty Inquiry Groups (FIGs) - A Faculty Inquiry Group (FIG) is a professional development program in which a small group of faculty members (4 - 10 maximum) meet in person or online at least five times throughout the academic year or a term to work together on a specific question, issue, or concern in their teaching and/or their students' learning.
-Faculty Inquiry Group (FIG) for Accelerated Semester for Academic Preparedness (ASAP) and Student Success Center have been created since fall 2011.
-Other FIGs are in development for various AVC Quest for Success programs and activities to improve them.
+13. Faculty Inquiry Teams (FITs) - A Faculty Inquiry Team (FIT) is a professional development program in which a small group of faculty members (4 - 10 maximum) meet in person or online at least five times throughout the academic year or a term to work together as a team on a specific question, issue, or concern in their teaching and/or their students' learning.
+In addition, Faculty Inquiry Teams conduct program evaluations, data collection and research to evaluate existing programs, improve practices and/or come up with structured programs or pathways to (a) reduce the number of students in Basic Skills, (b) create conditions to help students be successful and (c) compress time for Basic Skills.
+Faculty Inquiry Teams (FIT) for Accelerated Semester for Academic Preparedness (ASAP) and Student Success Center have been created since fall 2011.
+In fall 2012, the following FITs have been organized: Pre-Assessment Workshop FIT, Math Basic Skills Sequence Review FIT, Possibilities of Combining Reading and English FIT and Reading Strategies Across the Curriculum FIT.

-16. Professional Development and Workshops for Faculty - Faculty, administrators and staff are also encourage to attend and participate in various Basic Skills-related workshops, conferences, events, and professional development trainings.
-Faculty, administrators and staff have attended Strengthening Student Success Conference, California Community Colleges Basic Skills Leadership Institute, National Association for Developmental Education (NADE) conferences, 2020 Vision for California Community Colleges: Student Success Workshop, CATESOL, Math Summit, Student Success in Terms of Completion, Increasing Student Completion through Contextualized Learning, Acceleration in Context, Basic Skills Acceleration Programs Workshop, Developmental Communications Conference, onCourse Workshop, College Reading & Learning Association (CRLA) Conference, and other basic skills and student success-related California Community Colleges' Network conferences, meetings, and workshops.
+14. Professional Development and Workshops for Faculty - Faculty, administrators and staff are also encourage to attend and participate in various Basic Skills-related workshops, conferences, events, and professional development trainings.
+Faculty, administrators and staff have attended Strengthening Student Success Conference, California Community Colleges Basic Skills Leadership Institute, National Association for Developmental Education (NADE) conferences, 2020 Vision for California Community Colleges: Student Success Workshop, CATESOL, Math Summit, Student Success in Terms of Completion, Increasing Student Completion through Contextualized Learning, Acceleration in Context, Basic Skills Acceleration Programs Workshop, Developmental Communications Conference, OnCourse Workshop, College Reading & Learning Association (CRLA) Conference, and other basic skills and student success-related California Community Colleges' Network conferences, meetings, and workshops.

-17. Materials, Software and Equipment - Purchased the following: Learning Express subscriptions for the Learning Center, Blackboard, projectors and computer software for reading and ESL classes, reference books for ESL and English classes, WorldBooks subscriptions for the Library, and various study skills DVDs for the Learning Center and Palmdale Center.
+15. Materials, Software and Equipment - Purchased the following: Learning Express subscriptions for the Learning Center, Blackboard, projectors and computer software for reading and ESL classes, reference books for ESL and English classes, WorldBooks subscriptions for the Library, and various study skills DVDs, reference books and materials for the Learning Center and Palmdale Center.